How to Increase Shopify Sales With a Mobile App

 Considering the average person receives 121 emails per day, there is no guarantee that this will happen.

 That’s where push notifications come into play.
-To communicate with customers via push notifications, all they need to do is download your app.
+To communicate with customers via push notifications, all they need to do is download your app from the app store.

 In terms of engagement, push notifications beat emails in every category.